Lease to Locals Wood River Valley

 You may also want to post your listing on the Idaho Mountain Express, or one of the local Facebook Groups (Wood River Buy Sell Trade, Wood River Rentals).
 Here is some language you can use on your listing:

 This property is part of the Wood River Valley Lease to Locals program, aimed at unlocking existing new rentals for local employees.
-To qualify for this property there are income and local employment restrictions.
+To qualify for this property there are income and local employment requirements.

-4) Tenant and Household Eligibility:
+5) Tenant and Household Eligibility:

 Once you have found tenants you are ready to move forward with, make sure your tenants are a Qualified Household.
 Your incentive is based on the number of Qualifying Tenants.

 Qualified Household: A Qualified Household is any group of individuals living together in one home as their primary residence, where at least half of the adults are Qualified Tenants.
-A Qualified Household’s income is based on the average gross annual income for the household, which cannot exceed $77,552.
+A Qualified Household’s income is based on the average gross annual income for the household, which cannot exceed $82,250.
 Children count cumulatively as one additional household member for income purposes.

 • Example 1: Two adults with two children earning $170,000 gross annual income = qualified household ($170,000 / 3 household members = $56.6k average gross annual income)